jbseppanen/java-orders-sqllite/README.md

 * GET /orders/ordnum/{ordnum}
 * GET /agents/agentcode/{agentcode}

-* POST /customers - adds a customer
+* POST /customers - adds a customers
 * POST /orders - adds an order
 * POST /agents - adds an agent

-* PUT /customers/custocode/{custcode} - updates a customer based on custcode
+* PUT /customers/custocode/{custcode} - updates a customers based on custcode
 * PUT /orders/ordnum/{ordnum} - updates an order based on ordnum
 * PUT /agents/agentcode/{agentcode} - updates an agent based on ordnum

-* DELETE /customers/custcode/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
+* DELETE /customers/custcode/{custcode} - Deletes a customers based off of their custcode and deletes all their associated orders
 * DELETE /orders/ordnum/{ordnum} - deletes an order based off its ordnum
-* DELETE agents/agentcode/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)
+* DELETE agents/agentcode/{agentcode} - Deletes an agent if they are not assigned to a customers or order (Stretch Goal)

 * /customers/order - Returns all customers with their orders
-* /customers/name/{custname} - Returns all orders for a particular customer based on name
+* /customers/name/{custname} - Returns all orders for a particular customers based on name
-* /customers/order/{custcode} - Returns all orders for a particular customer based on custcode
+* /customers/order/{custcode} - Returns all orders for a particular customers based on custcode
 * /agents - Returns all agents with their customers
 * /agents/orders - Return a list with the agents name and associated order number and order description
-* /customers/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
+* /customers/{custcode} - Deletes a customers based off of their custcode and deletes all their associated orders
-* /agents/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)
+* /agents/{agentcode} - Deletes an agent if they are not assigned to a customers or order (Stretch Goal)

 * Expose at least the following the actuator endpoints to help with system mangagement
    * /health